switch-ch/cloudservice-owncloud/source/architecture.rst

 VMs are affected at the same time.
 For now, I choose the path of being able to restart the VMs on another physical host in case of failure.

 Common
 ------

 All virtual machines are running Ubuntu 13.10 in a standard server installation.
-They have IPtables installed and only expose port 22 plus the ports necessary for the service to the internal 10.0.20.0/24 network.
+They have IPtables installed and only expose TCP port 22 plus the ports necessary for the service to the internal 10.0.20.0/24 network.

 Loadbalancer